tpunt/PHP7-Reference/README.md

 PHP 6 was the major PHP version that never came to light.
 It was supposed to feature full support for Unicode in the core, but this effort was too ambitious with too many complications arising.
-The predominant reasons why version 6 was skipped for this new major version is as follows:
+The predominant reasons why version 6 was skipped for this new major version are as follows:
  - **To prevent confusion**.
 Many resources were written about PHP 6 and much of the community knew what was featured in it.
 PHP 7 is a completely different beast with entirely different focusses (specifically on performance)